gabygandrade/FoodMapper/README.md

 Bite
 ============

-Bite is an app for food lovers and compulsive organizers.
+Bite is an app for food lovers and organization junkies.
 It offers a convenient way to save, view, and recommend restaurants to friends.

 ![Home Page](https://github.com/gabygandrade/FoodMapper/blob/master/static/img/home-srcshot.png)